NewsLocal NewsLakeshoreOttawa

 Bonnema also expressed a lack of trust in the county board’s majority decisions these past two years.

 "It holds a lot of power and demands a lot of trust Mr. Wetmore, you have access to people's personal information.
-I apply the content a lot of people don't trust you to have access to you," Bonnema said.
+A lot of private content.
+A lot of people don't trust you to have access to it," Bonnema said.

 Wetmore was hired by the previous county administrator, John Gibbs.
 Gibbs, hired by a board majority, was fired after a year on the job.